lerenn/asyncapi-codegen/README.md

 #### Controller logging

-To log internal operation of the controller, the only thing you have to do is to set a logger to your controller with the function `SetLogger()`:
+To log internal operation of the controller, the only thing you have to do is to initialize the controller with a logger, with the function `WithLogger()`:

 ```golang
 import(